 The information below is collected from state licensure boards or regulatory agencies responsible for regulating the professions of speech-language pathology and/or audiology.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

-- The doctoral degree requirement shall not apply to audiologists licensed in Tennessee or any other state prior to January 1, 2009.
+The doctoral degree requirement shall not apply to audiologists licensed in Tennessee or any other state prior to January 1, 2009.

 - Licensed persons performing within their scope of practice

 - Department of Education credentialed speech and hearing specialists